Tag Archives: traditional-chinese-medicine

 Other points may be used to promote circulation to the feet and to support the body`s endorphin production.
 Endorphins are feel-good hormones that provide an experience of well-being, and attach to the opioid receptors in the brain, making it easier for you to deal with pain without using prescription medications.

 Acupuncture shines as a treatment for many types of pain and especially plantar fasciitis.
-I have many cases of treating plantar fasciitis using this treatment and it has worked well every time.
+I have treated many cases of plantar fasciitis using this technique and it has worked well every time.
 Most patients will start to feel some relief within the first 1-3 treatments and full resolution within a short course of regular treatments in simple cases.

 What else can I do to heal my heel?